NBISweden/LocalEGA-deploy-swarm/README.md

 ## Deploying

 After successful bootstrapping, deploying should be as simple as `gradle deploy`.
-Again, you can deploy `cega` and `lega` parts separately, but because of dependency on `cega`, `lega` part can be deployed only after the deployment of `cega`.
-Updating of stacks can be done completely independently though.
+Again, you can deploy `cega` and `lega` parts separately.
+Updating of stacks can be done completely independently as well.

 To make sure that the system is deploy you can execute `gradle ls`.